1.A.170 Graduation

 Whereas the ceremony is considered a school event, the related costs will be supported by the Division as outlined in Procedures.

 In addition to the school graduation ceremony, the school community may plan related activities such as banquets and after-grad celebrations.
-It is expected that parents, along with representation from administration and/or school staff, will be responsible for planning, organizing, financing, and supervising these events.
-The Division strongly encourages compliance with the Safe Grad program as developed by MAST.
+It is expected that parents, along with guidance from administration and/or school staff, will be responsible for planning, organizing, financing, and supervising these events.
+The Division strongly encourages compliance with the Safe Grad program.

 Safe Grad

-High school administrators shall acquaint the parents of graduating students with the Safe Grad program, as developed by MAST.
-Application to the program must be made each year, in order to qualify for general liability insurance coverage (as the event involves alcohol and is held in a public place).
+High school administrators shall acquaint the parents of graduating students with the Safe Grad program.
+Application to the program must be made each year, to qualify for general liability insurance coverage (as the event involves alcohol and is held in a public place).
 The Division will supply school busses and drivers as outlined in the Safe Grad program.

 Hutterian graduation celebrations, if they are held within their community, and with divisional support, are covered under the Division’s general liability insurance.
 Any non-school graduation celebrations, held without the support of the Division, are entirely the responsibility of the organizers.